Arthi-chaud/haskell-infinadd/README.md

 ### Backends

-A backend provides a way to interpret and execute the commands (`add`, `substract`).
+A backend provides a way to interpret and execute the commands (`add`, `sub`).
 Two backends have been implemented for this EDSL:

 - C. It uses Haskell's FFI to call C functions, which take the two operands as strings (`char *`).
 These C functions fill a buffer with the result of the addition/subtraction, as a string.
 - Haskell.
 It is really simple as it only consists of calling (+) and (-).
 It only exists as a proof that the EDSL can be interpreted in multiple ways.